Extr3m4R4710/blackarch-docker-re2/README.md

-python                              : Next generation of the python high-level scripting language python-pip                          : The PyPA recommended tool for installing Python packages rustup                              : The Rust toolchain installer
+python                              : Next generation of the python high-level scripting language python-pip                          : The PyPA recommended tool for installing Python packages rustup                              : The Rust toolchain installer vim                                 : Vi Improved, a highly configurable, improved version of the vi text editor
 ```